Faculty

 Tell us what you need by filling out the interest form and we’ll set up a time to discuss a plan that works for you

-The microcredentials are non-credit but students will earn portable digital badge that they can share with employers and post on social media.
-They may also stack to a microcertificate.
+The micro-credentials are non-credit, but students will earn a portable digital badge that they can share with employers and post on social media.
+Students completing a micro-certificate may be eligible to receive credit in one of four courses in Information Technology.
+A student must have an ACC transcript to be awarded credit.